The Delhi Golf Club

 Musing on this agreeable prospect, he borrowed a couple of elephants from a landlord friend, unhit by estate duty, and set off through dense undergrowth until he came to Humayun’s Tomb, where he started his reconnaissance.

 What a panorama lay before him!
 To the west, the broad Jumna; to the east, close foliage through which wild pigs rooted about and monkeys swung in gay abandon.
 Nothing much doing here, but wait a moment!
-What about that narrow winding strip running past the Barah Khamba, the Lal Bangla which shelters the tomb of Begum Jan, daughter of the Shah Alam, and then on to the Central Vista?
+What about that narrow winding strip running past the Barah Khamba, the Lal Bangla which shelters the tombs of Lal Kunwar, mother of Shah Alam-II and Begum Jan, his daughter and then on to the Central Vista?
 Surely that strip is the now disused railway track between Nizamuddin and New Delhi.
 (Author's aside: Nizamuddin railway station was in 1923 located on the present 13th fairway).
 During last week-ends's pig stick, had not someone mentioned that this was the area where the army of the Lodhi King of Delhi in 1473 lay in wait for the attacking forces of King Hussain of Jaunpore and later was this area not a vast burial ground of Moghul nobles?
 Just the thing.
 Surely the area bounded by the Barah Khamba, the Lal Bangla and the Lodhi Gardens would be full of exciting hidden relics and perhaps many a good, stirring invective would die on a player's lips in such awesome surroundings.